Watch Karl and the team battle fierce winds and fast-moving tides as they tackle a tricky fashion shoot on location.

 - How to use fast flash duration with slow shutter speeds

 - Techniques for controlling exposure in changing light conditions

 - How to use filters to adjust exposure

 - Working with a team in difficult conditions

-For this shoot, we knew we would be facing tough weather conditions, which meant we had to carefully plan the shoot before going out and doing it.
-Clothing for the team was one consideration, as well as what lighting modifiers and packs would withstand the wind, sea spray and rocky footing.
+For this shoot, we knew we would be facing tough weather conditions.
+That meant we had to plan the shoot carefully before going out and doing it.
+Clothing for the team was one consideration, as was which lighting modifiers and packs would withstand the wind, sea spray and rocky footing.

-Once on location, the shoot required clear communication with the team.
+Once on location, the shoot required clear communication among the team.
 With rapidly changing lighting conditions, it was necessary to make several changes throughout the shoot, including the position, placement and power of the lighting.
-Filters were also used to control the lighting and had to be regularly cleaned to remove sea spray.
+Karl also used filters to control the lighting.
+These needed regular cleaning thanks to the abundant sea spray.